 In the first lesson, you'll learn it's easier and more fun to create a classroom website than you might think.
 We'll explore the benefits of a classroom website.
 Next, we will discuss ways that a website can help you organize information, instruct your students, and interact with others.
 Then you'll create a plan for your very own classroom website.

 In this lesson, you'll put your plan into action!
 You'll learn about website builders, the benefits and drawbacks as you begin to create a website.
 You will also find out how to keep your students safe as they engage in online activities.

 In this lesson, you'll bring your site to life with formatting.
 You'll give your website visual appeal as you add color to text and background.
 You'll also learn to format and arrange text, giving your site a unique, professional look.
 We will also discuss how and why to add images, and review copyright rules.
 By the end of this lesson, your website will have a name, a theme, and images!

 Your website will really start to take shape in this lesson.
 You will spend some time focusing on what is important to your particular website and how you want to arrange the material in order to create flow.
 This work will make your website easy to navigate for your users.

-We'll take your website to the next level in this lesson.
-Lesson 5 is all about links!
-You'll learn about the different kinds of links and how to create them.
-We will also explore the benefits and challenges of using Open Educational Resources (OERs) on your site.
+In this lesson, you'll take your website to the next level by adding links!
+You'll learn all about the different kinds of links and how to create them.
+You will also explore the benefits and challenges of using Open Educational Resources (OERs) on your site.